GiveMeACent/freecodecamp-projects/front-end-development/markdown-previewer/README.md

 - JavaScript
 - React

-This project is a great way for beginners to practice manipulating the DOM, handling events, and working with APIs.
+This project is a great way for beginners to practice handling user input, updating the DOM dynamically, and working with text formatting and parsing.

 ## Available Scripts